Tree-Like Shortcuttings of Trees: Low treewidth shortcuttings

-In this section, we show tight tradeoff between treewidth and hop-diameter for 1-spanners of tree metrics.
+In this section, we show tight tradeoff between treewidth and hop-diameter for tree shortcuttings.
 In particular, the upper bound (\Cref{thm:twUB}) is proved in \Cref{sec:twUB} and the matching lower bound (\Cref{thm:twLB}) is proved in \Cref{sec:twLB}.

 The following two claims are used in the proofs of both theorems.

 \begin{claim} There is an absolute constant $\gamma$ such that for $\alpha \in \{0, 1\}$, every integer $k \ge 4$, every $x > 1$ where the expression is defined, it holds